Arm River (Saskatchewan): Arm River Recreation Site

 Arm River Recreation Site (50.8366°N 105.4431°W) is a picnic site in the Arm River Valley along Highway 2.
-It is located at a bend in the river about half way between Chamberlain and Findlater in the RM of Sarnia No. 221.
+It is located at a bend in the river about halfway between Chamberlain and Findlater in the RM of Sarnia No. 221.
 The picnic area is a day-use site with washrooms, picnic tables, parking, and access to Arm River for fishing.